 What are the updates that Ksplice delivers?

 Linux distributions require a reboot about once a month to stay up to date with important kernel and user-space security and bug fix updates.
 Ksplice allows you to apply these important updates published by your Linux vendor for the kernel and critical user-space components, without rebooting.

 Do I need to reboot to install Ksplice Uptrack?

 Ksplice Uptrack works with the unmodified versions of the kernels we support.
 Even the initial installation process is completely rebootless, so Ksplice can bring your kernel up-to-date without any downtime.

 Which kernels does Ksplice Uptrack support?

 Ksplice also supports a 30 day trial for Red Hat Enterprise Linux.
 At the end of that period, RHEL customers must become Oracle Linux Premier Support customers and use an Oracle Linux kernel.
 Take a look at our list of supported kernels for more details.
 Note that a reboot is not required to make this change.

-Ksplice also supports the Linux community by providing kernel updates for Ubuntu Desktop and Fedora free of charge.
-The currently supported Ubuntu Desktop and Fedora versions supported can be found on the Ksplice Desktop page.
+Ksplice also supports the Linux community by providing kernel updates for Ubuntu Desktop.
+The currently supported Ubuntu Desktop versions supported can be found on the Ksplice Desktop page.